packagexlabs/vision-sdk/README.md

 ### Initialization

 In order to use the OCR API, you have to set Constants.apiKey to your API key.
 Also, you also need to specify the API environment that you have the API key for.
 Please note that these have to be set before using the API call.
+You can generate your own API key at [cloud.packagex.io](https://cloud.packagex.io/auth/login).
+You can find the instruction guide [here](https://docs.packagex.io/docs/getting-started/welcome).

 ```swift
 Constants.apiKey = "your_api_key"